graphql/graphql-spec/spec/Section 2 -- Language.md

 As future versions of GraphQL adopt new configurable execution capabilities, they may be exposed via directives.

-Note: When defining a directive, it is recommended to namespace the directive name to prevent name collisions with directives added in future versions of the specification.
-For example, `@fb_auth` directive would represent an authentication directive with the prefix `fb` as namespace.

 **Directive order is significant**

 Directives may be provided in a specific syntactic order which may have semantic interpretation.